 Groupe Socio-esthétique des pratiques théâtrales du Québec contemporain

-After degrees in Theatre (Ottawa, BA; Paris III, DEA), French Literature (Ottawa, BA), and Arts Management (HEC-Montréal, DESS), he earned his doctorate in Theatre and the Performing Arts from the Sorbonne nouvelle (Paris III).
-Before joining academia, he worked as a playwright and director and was the founding Artistic Director of Ottawa’s Théâtre la Catapulte (1992-98) and a co-founder of la Nouvelle scène theatre space in Ottawa.
+After degrees in Theatre (Ottawa, BA; Sorbonne nouvelle, DEA), French Literature (Ottawa, BA), and Arts Management (HEC-Montréal, DESS), he earned his doctorate in Theatre and the Performing Arts from the Sorbonne nouvelle.
+Before joining academia, he worked as a playwright and director and was the founding Artistic Director of Ottawa’s Théâtre la Catapulte during the 1990s and a co-founder of la Nouvelle scène theatre space in Ottawa.

 His academic research and graduate supervision covers modern and contemporary theatre, self-representation in drama, cultural discourse, research-creation, dramaturgy, Québec literature, literatures on the margins, and contemporary circus.

-Current projects include a book-length study of Cirque du Soleil in Las Vegas; a co-edited collection (with Catherine Cyr) on textualities and the body in performance; and he is one of the co-authors of an historical synthesis of Québec Theatre (under the stewardship of Gilbert David).
-Along with Katie Lavers and Jon Burtt, he is also working on a new book on contemporary circus creators for Routledge.
+Current projects include a book-length study of Cirque du Soleil in Las Vegas.
+He is a co-author of an historical synthesis of Québec theatre (under the stewardship of Gilbert David).
+Along with Katie Lavers and Jon Burtt, he is also working ona new book on contemporary circus creators for Routledge.

-He is the founding director of the Montreal Working Groupon Circus Research.
-He is a regular member of Milieux (formerly the Hexagram Institute for research/creation in media arts and technology), and has beenan ongoing Research Faculty with matralab since 2007.
-He is also aregular member of CRILCQ-Université de Montréal, Centre de recherches interuniversitaire en littérature et en culture québécoises, as well as McGill University’s Centre for Interdisciplinary Research on Montreal, and a member of the Socio-esthétique des pratiques théâtrales du Québec contemporain interuniversity research group.
+He is the founding director of the Montreal Working Group on Circus Research.
+He is a regular member of PARC, Concordia’s Performing Arts Research Centre and has been an ongoing Research Faculty with matralab since 2007.
+He is also a regular member of Concordia University Quebec Studies Network and of CRILCQ-Université de Montréal, Centre de recherches interuniversitaire en littérature et en culture québécoises, and a member of the Socio-esthétique des pratiques théâtrales du Québec contemporain inter-university research group.
 Finally, he is Associate Researcher with the National Circus School of Montreal.